wzulfikar/lifelog/tech/telegram_bot.md

 [https://api.telegram.org/bot{your_bot_token}/getUpdates]()

 It will display things sent to your bot in JSON format.
+To dig deeper, you can visit official documentation for Telegram bot: [https://api.telegram.org/bots]().